SuS1234589/hashtable-k-implementation/README.md

 ##Conclusion
 This project demonstrates a custom hash table that, when parameterized appropriately, can match or even slightly outperform `std::unordered_map` for specific workloads—though with less generality and scalability.
 For extremely large datasets, further optimization is required for practical performance.

+I chose to create my custom hashtable with a bucket count equal to the number of elements inserted, which led to a very low load factor and almost no collisions.
+This maximized performance for lookup and insertion but used much more memory than typical hash tables.
+For real-world use, it’s common to use fewer buckets and a higher load factor to save space, but for benchmarking and demonstration, this setup clearly shows the impact of bucket count on speed.